Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Abstract

 \section{Abstract}

 The multiple-choice knapsack problem (MCKP) is a classic NP-hard combinatorial optimization problem.
-Motivated by several significant practical applications, this work investigates a novel variant of MCKP called data-driven chance-constrained multiple-choice knapsack problem (DDCCMCKP), where the item weight is a random variable with unknown probability distribution.
-We first present the problem formulation of DDCCMCKP, and then establish two benchmark sets.
-The first set contains synthetic instances, and the second set is devised to simulate a real-world application scenario of a certain telecommunication company.
-To solve DDCCMCKP, we propose a data-driven adaptive local search (DDALS) algorithm.
-The main merit of DDALS lies in evaluating solutions with chance constraints by data-driven methods, under the condition of unknown distributions and only historical sample data being available.
-The experimental results demonstrate the effectiveness of the proposed algorithm and show that it is superior to other baselines.
-Additionally, ablation experiments confirm the necessity of each component in the algorithm.
-Our proposed algorithm can serve as the baseline for future research, and the code and benchmark sets will be open-sourced to further promote research on this challenging problem.
+Motivated by several significant real-world applications, this work investigates a novel variant of MCKP called chance-constrained multiple-choice knapsack problem (CCMCKP), where the item weights are random variables.
+In particular, we focus on the practical scenario of CCMCKP, where the probability distributions of random weights are unknown but only sample data is available.
+We first present the problem formulation of CCMCKP and then establish two benchmark sets.
+The first set contains synthetic instances and the second set is devised to simulate a real-world application scenario of a certain telecommunication company.
+To solve CCMCKP, we propose a data-driven adaptive local search (DDALS) algorithm.

+The main novelty of DDALS lies in its data-driven solution evaluation approach that can effectively handle unknown probability distributions of item weights.
+Moreover, in cases with unknown distributions, high intensity of chance constraints, limited amount of sample data and large-scale problems, it still exhibits good performance.
+Experimental results demonstrate the superiority of DDALS over other baselines on the two benchmarks.
+Additionally, ablation studies confirm the effectiveness of each component of the algorithm.
+Finally, DDALS can serve as the baseline for future research, and the benchmark sets are open-sourced to further promote research on this challenging problem.